 Elizabeth has an MA in Geography, from Trinity College, University of Cambridge and an MSc in Transport Planning from Oxford Brookes University.
 She is an advisor on a number of road safety industry and government project boards, a judge for the annual Prince Michael International Road Safety Awards and a Fellow of the TRL Academy.
-Elizabeth is also Member of the Chartered Institute for Highways and Transport and the Consortium of Adolescent Road Safety (CADROSA).
+Elizabeth is a Fellow of the Chartered Institute for Highways and Transport and a member of the Consortium of Adolescent Road Safety (CADROSA).
 Elizabeth is trained in several facilitation techniques including the ICA ToP Focused Conversation Method & the ToP Consensus Workshop Method.
 Elizabeth is also a SeriousWork Certified Facilitator of LEGO® SERIOUS PLAY® Methods and Materials.

 Elizabeth’s PhD research focuses on taking a systems approach to improve young driver road safety.
 The overall aim of her thesis research is to evaluate whether the content and format of pre-driver theatre and workshop interventions can help pre-drivers to develop effective strategies for coping with road related risk.

 The research is being supported by the RAC Foundation, National Fire Chiefs Council (NFCC), Kent Fire & Rescue Service, Road Safety GB, the Department for Transport and the Road Safety Trust.
 For more information, please visit the project site at https://www.racfoundation.org/collaborations/pre-driver-theatre-workshop-education-research-pdtwer or see the ISRCTN study trial record ISRCTN71350920 https://doi.org/10.1186/ISRCTN71350920.